Blog > Treatment Strategies > Undiagnosed ADHD in Adults: Signs, Symptoms & Clinical Red Flags

 Even when hyperactivity (running around, constant fidgeting) isn’t obvious, adults with undiagnosed ADHD may report internal restlessness or difficulty sitting still.
 Their muscles may feel tense.
 This internal agitation can often be misinterpreted as anxiety, but it can be one of the signs of untreated ADHD in adults.

-1. Low Motivation, Procrastination, and Fatigue
+Low Motivation, Procrastination, and Fatigue

-1. Poor Time Management / "Time Blindness"
+Poor Time Management / “Time Blindness”

 People with ADHD may misjudge how long a task will take, chronically run late, or lose track of time altogether.
 This phenomenon, sometimes called time blindness, is one of the more distinctive signs of untreated ADHD in adults.

-1. Emotional Dysregulation
+Emotional Dysregulation

 Mood swings, irritability, frustration tolerance issues, and difficulty “turning off” emotional responses can show up in adults.
-These symptoms often lead to misdiagnoses (e.g. bipolar disorder, borderline traits) unless ADHD is considered.
+These symptoms often lead to misdiagnoses (e.g., bipolar disorder, borderline traits) unless ADHD is considered.
 Emotional dysregulation is an important clue when asking what does undiagnosed ADHD look like in adults.

-1. Impulsivity in Decision-Making and Behavior
+Impulsivity in Decision-Making and Behavior

-1. Chronic Indecisiveness and Overthinking
+Chronic Indecisiveness and Overthinking

 Many adults with undiagnosed or untreated ADHD feel paralyzed by choices, overanalyze decisions, fear making mistakes, or defer decisions to others.

-Effects and Secondary Consequences of Untreated ADHD in Adults
+Long-Term Effects of Untreated ADHD in Adults

-Unsurprisingly, this long list of potential symptoms can affect many parts of a patient's life.
 An undiagnosed person has no clear answer as to why everyday tasks are so difficult for them.
-This disorder is pervasive, with symptoms that can affect everything from performance at work and relationships to the patient's sleep quality and self-image.
+This disorder is pervasive, with symptoms that can affect everything from performance at work and relationships to sleep quality and self-image.
+When ADHD goes untreated, the consequences can accumulate over time.

 • Career Challenges and Employment Instability